borntofrappe/fullstack-d3/README.md

     .attr("stroke", "none");
   ```

-- `d3.geoGraticule10` creates an object for the lines highlighting the longitude and latitude
+- the object returned vt `d3.geoGraticule10` for the lines illustrating the longitude and latitude

   ```js
   const graticuleJson = d3.geoGraticule10();